uwuxie/C9/README.md

 ## FAQs
 ### Where can I make feature suggestions or report bugs?
 Thanks for using and testing C9!
 You can use the [issues](https://github.com/austinauyeung/C9/issues) tab for both.
-For bugs, please provide logs using the built-in logger under `C9 > Debug Options > Log Screen` with the cursor active or `adb logcat C9App:V *:S`.
+For bugs, please provide logs using the built-in logger (see [Generating cursor logs](#generating-cursor-logs)) or `adb logcat C9App:V *:S`.

 ### How else can I contribute?
 Please feel free to submit a pull request, create a video walkthrough, or provide anything else you think would be helpful!